 The way I teach this work, the facilitator comes into pure, empty presence and holds clean, clear space with intention for the greatest good of the receiver.
 The facilitator’s only engagement is with herself, keeping herself grounded and fully present.
 It’s a deeply magical space that allows the receiver to have a pure, unadulterated experience of HER OWN ENERGY.
 Whether she is laughing, crying, screaming, sounding, or silent, it’s all about her.
 The presence, clarity, and emptiness of the facilitator allow the receiver to be guided by her own soul to her perfect healing, expansion, and integration.

 The Sacred Feminine Mystery School is on the leading edge of this Re-Evolution.
 High-quality Sacred Sexual Awakening and Healing® teachings are needed by people of all ages and genders.
-The Feminine is leading the way, and that’s why Caroline Muir and I are training WOMEN to be Certified Spiritual Sexual Educators® with very high standards and ethics.
-We are paving the way for a world where the cultural sexual shadow is safely HEALING and TRANSFORMING into something new.
+The Feminine is leading the way, and that’s why we are training WOMEN to be Certified Spiritual Sexual Educators® with very high standards and ethics.
+We are paving the way for a world where the cultural and collective sexual shadow is safely HEALING, INTEGRATING, and TRANSFORMING into something new.
 We are forging new pathways of connection and relationship between the masculine and the feminine.
 As we all heal from the abuses of the past, we are visioning and creating a New Reality.
 Are you with me?

 How do you see yourself as part of the Feminine Re-Evolution?